comphilip/koreader-wiki/Home.md

 [简体中文](wiki/KOReader维基)

 _KOReader is a document viewer for E-ink devices.
 Supported document formats include PDF, DjVu, XPS, CBZ, FB2, PDB, TXT, HTML, RTF, CHM, EPUB, DOC, MOBI, and ZIP files.
-Latest Kindle and Kobo devices are supported.
+The latest Kindle and Kobo devices are supported.
 The original software stays available to use after installation._

 * reflow of complex PDF's using `k2pdfopt`
 * saving and exporting notes to files or Evernote